ramonfontes/mn-wpan/README.md

 energy consumed by sensor7: 2.7750000000000007e-05 Wh
 ```

-If the user wishes, he can perform some type of processing on some of the nodes and check the impact of that processing on energy consumption.
+If the user wishes, it is possible to perform some type of processing on some of the nodes and check the impact of that processing on energy consumption.